LiorSinai/liorsinai.github.io/_posts/2021-08-11-sudoku-reader-part4-cnn.md

 This was not the first model I encountered.
 Instead that was huge a 1.2 million parameter model on a blog post.
-It worked, but I thought it is unnecesary large and slow.
+It worked, but it is unnecesary large and slow.
 It is built as follows:
 {% highlight Julia %}
 model = Chain(
 	Conv((3, 3), 1=>32, stride=1, pad=0, relu),